-Optimize Your Content in Motion With so many metrics, it can be daunting to dig into performance—especially on a channel like YouTube that requires a unique lens compared to other platforms.
+With so many metrics, it can be daunting to dig into performance—especially on a channel like YouTube that requires a unique lens compared to other platforms.
 One piece of advice from us?
 Nail down your objectives.
 Plan like you’ve never planned before and make sure you know what success means for your YouTube strategy.
 That will help you determine which metrics matter to your brand.

 Content in motion is on the rise across visual channels this year.
 And an effective video strategy starts with YouTube.
 The video channel presents the opportunity for brands to deepen their connection with consumers through storytelling and education.
 With brands investing in video content across marketing channels, YouTube should be your starting place before optimizing your video for each specific channel.
 This means that you can maximize your content, while creating a consistent visual story across channels.